What is Thermoplastic Starch (TPS)? Properties, Processing, and Uses

 Why Choose Our TPS Resin?

-Technical Support: From Trials to Full Production
+Technical Expertise: From Trial to Full Production

 Partner with Proven TPS Resin Suppliers